 There are many exciting and fulfilling opportunities to get involved at Buffalo Niagara Riverkeeper.
 Volunteering your time is an excellent way to become more active in your community while expanding your knowledge and skills, meeting new people, and making a contribution to something that you are passionate about.
 Volunteering at Riverkeeper allows you to serve a local, not-for-profit organization, and helps Riverkeeper to surpass its objectives and strengthen programs that are improving our community and its ecology.

 Your participation makes a difference.
 You can spend two Saturdays a year helping at our cleanups, take on an internship in one of our programs (see below), or you can give your time and energy to habitat restoration efforts on a regular basis–it’s up to you.
-If you are interested in an internship, or are ready to start volunteering at Riverkeeper, download the Application Form, fill it out, and e-mail it to email@example.com
+If you are ready to start volunteering at Riverkeeper, e-mail Jarrett Steffen at email@example.com or call at 716-852-7483 ext.
+19.

 Join us in making a positive impact on our waterways by considering the following opportunities to volunteer: